cailloumagic/MedMNIST/README.md

 # Master's Thesis: Interpretability-based robustness analysis of medical image classification models.

 This repository contains the implementation and analysis code for the thesis project titled "Interpretability-based Robustness Analysis of Medical Image Classification Models.
 This project is divided into two main parts:
-1. The main code, which generates saliency maps and calculates metrics such as AUC (Area Under the Curve)
+1. The main code, which generates saliency maps and calculates metrics such as AUC and accuracy.
 2. The generation of plots with these metrics.

 # Description